bangsluke/BigLynn2023/README.md

 Look at package.json for other commands.

+## Data Source

+All the data for the site is stored in Google Sheets - <https://docs.google.com/spreadsheets/d/13vUKIiVuYGmoSFvf2TNKi9lLDjgg3-fvDbC9E1GvHuo/edit#gid=0>

 ## Update The Data

 The best way to quickly update the data from the Google Sheet is to use the SheetDB.io service, detailed [fully below](#sheetdbio).